 Mid and West Wales Fire and Rescue Service would always recommend that people attend an organized fireworks display.

-However, we understand that some people will want to have their own private firework display, and to those people we would ask that the read through and follow the guidance below.
+However, we understand that some people will want to have their own private firework display, and to those people we would ask that they read through and follow the guidance below.
+If you do buy fireworks for your own use, you should always follow the RoSPA Firework Code (opens in a new window/tab).

 - On the first day of the Chinese New Year and the three days immediately preceding it